NEHA PATNAIK/ VIETNAM/ UPDATED MARCH 2020

 - Sea food meal at a beach shack/ lap van lagoon (for 2): 15-25 USD

-Note: We ate at a mix of budget and mid range places.
-In Hanoi, we ate a lot of local street food and barbeques.
+Note: We ate Vietnamese food almost all the time at a mix of budget and mid range places.
+In Hanoi ate a lot of local street food and barbeques.
 All our meals in the cruise were included in the price and they were five course gourmet meals.
-In Hoi An, we dined at mid range 3* restaurants and also enjoyed a big seafood meal at a beach shack in An bang beach.
+In Hoi An we dined at mid range 3* restaurants and also enjoyed a big seafood meal at a beach shack in An Bang beach.
 Another foodie high was a seafood barbeque at one of the stilt restaurants in lap van lagoon.
 We usually had beer and cocktails with our meals.
 Breakfast was included in all of our hotels.

 SOUVENIRS: 100 USD